rokwire/rokwire-building-blocks-api/auth-middleware-test-svc/readme.md

         - `auth-middleware`
   - The Dockerfile will need be changed to allow for the fact that the build context is one level above the individual web service apps.
   - [docker build instructions here](#docker-build)
+- See the readme.md file for the `lib/auth-middleware` python package for environment variables that will need to be set in your building block instance.

 ## run